Estimated reading time: 7 minutes

 Education in the Military

-When you join a branch of the military, you’ll receive some education through the military itself.
+When you join a military branch, you’ll receive some education through the military itself.
 The first thing you’ll do is go through basic training.

 After basic, you’ll go to a more specialized location where you’ll learn your specific military job.
 This is often referred to as tech school.

 Here you’ll learn advanced skills and go through technical training.
-Depending on what branch you’re in, some tech school courses can be applied for college credit.
+Depending on your branch, some tech school courses can be applied for college credit.

-If you’re looking to advance your military career or are interested in staying in the military, consider going through professional military training, or PME.
+If you’re looking to advance your military career or are interested in staying in the military, consider going through professional military training or PME.
 PME is continuing education and advanced training to help service members get ahead in the military.
-Each branch has its own leadership schools and some of them can award advanced degrees.
+Each branch has its own leadership schools, some of which can award advanced degrees.